jobrunr/spring-batch-vs-jobrunr/README.md

 ## Batch processing using Spring Batch and JobRunr

-This example project shows how to perform ETL jobs using both Spring Batch and JobRunr/
+This example project shows how to perform ETL jobs using both Spring Batch and JobRunr.

 In this example, we follow the [example guide from Spring Batch](https://spring.io/guides/gs/batch-processing) where a csv file is read, transformed and then imported in a table.